 Could do little about Bayern's well-worked trio of goals.

-The young defender performed admirably at left back in Dortmund's makeshift defense, although he allowed Muller too much space in the build-up to Gotze's goal.
+The young defender performed admirably at left-back in Dortmund's makeshift defence, although he allowed Muller too much space in the build-up to Gotze's goal.

 Played a key role in nullifying the threat of Mandzukic and contributing to the Croatian's early substitution.

 Did very well in the first half to track Robben and Muller, but lost his discipline after the break as Bayern cruised to victory.

 The former Real Madrid midfielder struggled as Bayern overran the midfield area.
 Was very wayward with his set pieces.

 Very strong in midfield for the hosts.
 It was telling that Bayern's second and third goals were scored shortly after he was substitute by Klopp.

 Not at his best this evening and wasted a glorious chance to draw his side level moments before he was subbed off for Aubameyang.